DiLi-Lab/MeRID-eye-tracking/README.md

 This repository contains the code for the [MeRID](https://www.cl.uzh.ch/en/research-groups/digital-linguistics/research/MeRID.html) eye-tracking-while-reading experiment for multiple languages.

+> :bangbang::bangbang::bangbang::bangbang:
+> **Important**: Please make sure to have the most recent version of the enviornment and the dependencies installed.
+> If you have created the env before November 21, 2024, please make sure to update the environment.
+It is best to just
+> create a new clean env and install all the dependencies again.
+You do not have to reinstall anaconda or so.

 ## Contents
 - [Installation](#installation)
 - [Run the experiment without an eye-tracker](#run-the-dummy-experiment)